rensselaeroutingclub/docs/sports/rock-climbing/scouted-areas.md

 # Scouted Areas

-After a scouting trip has been taken to a new or unfamiliar area, and if the leader and chair concur, the climbing area can be added to the scouted areas list.
+After a scouting trip has been taken to a new or unfamiliar area, the climbing area can be added to the scouted areas list if the leader and chair concur.

 ## Thacher State Park